-Career and professional development is an important part of your postdoctoral training.
-At UNC’s Office of Postdoctoral Affairs (OPA) we offer a variety of programs and services to help you make the most of your tenure here.
-Whether you are just starting out in your postdoc career or moving on to the next phase in your professional career, we can help.
-Here’s how:
+Career and professional development is an important component of your postdoctoral training.
+UNC’s Office of Postdoctoral Affairs (OPA) offers a variety of programs, services and resources to help you make the most of your postdoctoral experience.
+Whether you are just starting out in your postdoc position or moving on to the next phase in your professional career, we can help.

 - Career Assessments

 - Workshops & Seminars

 - Career Resources